Ethereum On-Chain Data Signals Major Capitulation Zone

 Key network indicators tracked by analytics platforms show Ethereum entering a price territory that has previously preceded major trend reversals.
 The data suggests a concentration of selling pressure that often exhausts itself, potentially setting the stage for a market shift.
 This analysis is based on aggregate metrics of holder behavior and network utilization rather than price action alone.

-Market data from CoinGecko indicates Ethereum’s price has remained range-bound for several weeks despite the robust underlying network activity.
+Market data from CoinGecko indicates Ethereum’s price has remained range-bound for several weeks despite the reliable underlying network activity.
 The persistence of this divergence between fundamental developer engagement and token valuation is drawing increased scrutiny from market participants.
 Industry analysts note that such periods have historically resolved with significant price movements.

 Developer Activity Defies Price Stagnation